turbot/guardrails-samples/calculated_policies/aws_redshift_restrict_cross_account_snapshot_access/README.md

 ## Use case

-Sets manual snapshots that have cross-account access to unapproved.
+Use this policy if you would like to restrict the usage of allowing an external account getting access to the Redshift manual snapshots of the current account.

 ## Implementation Details

-Calculated policy for policy `AWS > Redshift > Manual Cluster Snapshot > Approved > Usage`.
+Calculated policy for policy `AWS &gt; Redshift &gt; Manual Cluster Snapshot &gt; Approved &gt; Usage`.
 If a manual snapshot is configured to allow access from external accounts restore access then the approved usage policy will be set to `Not approved` otherwise it will be set to `Approved`.

 ### Template Input (GraphQL)